lyokha/nginx-healthcheck-plugin/README.md

 -------------------------

 The plugin contains Haskell and C parts, and thus requires *ghc*, *cabal*, *gcc*, and a directory with Nginx sources.
-The most tricky part is building the C plugin.
-There are two options for that: static compilation and linkage with the resulting shared library, and building an Nginx dynamic module.
+The trickiest part is building the C plugin.
+There are two options for that: static compilation and linkage against the resulting shared library, and building an Nginx dynamic module.

 For the first build option, environment variable *NGX_HOME* with the directory